Phyllis Weliver, D.Phil.

 Photo by Gary Hector

 I love to think about literature in a historicized way that criss-crosses genres and even disciplines.
-My research concentrates on making connections among literature, music, and other Victorian discourses including those of gender, class, politics, the "social" sphere, nationalism, evolutionary biology, mesmerism, multiple consciousness, group management, and theories of memory and identity.
-The result is a sense of 19th-century British fictional and non-fictional prose, poetry, and life-writing as partaking in a richly interactive intellectual and cultural history.
-I enjoy teaching and supervising these genres and topics at the undergraduate and graduate levels, focusing on literary content as well as style innovations.
+My research concentrates on making connections among literature, music and other Victorian discourses including those of liberalism, the "social" sphere, gender, class, evolutionary biology, mesmerism, multiple consciousness, group management, and theories of memory and identity.
+The result is a sense of 19th-century British fictional and non-fictional prose, poetry, and life writing as partaking in a richly interactive intellectual and cultural history.
+I enjoy teaching and supervising these genres and topics at the undergraduate and graduate levels, focusing on literary content as well as innovations in style and technique.

-My current book project, Mary Gladstone and the Victorian Salon, 1870-1890: Music, Literature, Society examines the intersections among textuality, musicality and sociability in Victorian Britain by focusing on Prime Minister Gladstone's daughter and her circle.
-This study of spoken-word and musical performance in the salon has led me into an even more heavily archival approach than in the past, combined with my usual close-reading of canonical and non-canonical texts.
-Along with Katharine Ellis, I have just finished editing an essay collection, Words and Notes in the Long Nineteenth Century (Boydell & Brewer, 2013), which draws together word-music scholarship by musicologists and literary scholars who work on nineteenth-century Britain, France and Germany.
+My current book project, Mary Gladstone and the Victorian Salon, 1876-1883: Music, Literature, Liberalism and the Aesthetic Critic, focuses on Prime Minister Gladstone's daughter and her circle in order to illuminate how seismic shifts within Liberal politics were related to changes in music, poetry and aesthetic criticism that were developed in British salons.
+This study of spoken-word and musical performance has led me into an even more heavily archival approach than in the past, combined with my usual close-reading of canonical and non-canonical texts.
+Along with Katharine Ellis, I have also recently finished editing an essay collection, Words and Notes in the Long Nineteenth Century (Boydell & Brewer, 2013), which draws together word-music scholarship by musicologists and literary scholars who work on nineteenth-century Britain, France and Germany.

 Teaching & Research Interests